National Gross Domestic Product (GDP) by Income and by Expenditure Accounts

 Data sources and methodology

-The GDP and Income and Expenditure Accounts respect the production boundary defined by the "2008 System of National Accounts".
+The National Gross Domestic Product by Income and by Expenditure Accounts respect the production boundary defined by the 2008 System of National Accounts.
 This includes the economic activities of all establishments, enterprises, households, non-profit institutions serving households, governments, financial corporations and non-financial corporations operating within the economic territory of Canada.
 It also includes all interactions (such as imports, exports, distribution and receipt of incomes) with non-residents.

 This methodology does not apply.